Gabriel Hanotaux

-Albert Auguste Gabriel Hanotaux, known as Gabriel Hanotaux (19 November 1853 – 11 April 1944) was a French statesman and historian.
+Albert Auguste Gabriel Hanotaux, known as Gabriel Hanotaux (19 November 1853 – 11 April 1944) was a French statesman and historian who was France's Minister of Foreign Affairs from 1894 to 1895 and 1896 to 1898.

 Biography

 He was born at Beaurevoir in the département of Aisne.
 He studied history at the École des Chartes, and became maître de conférence in the École des Hautes Études.
 His political career was that of a civil servant rather than a party politician.
 In 1879 he entered the ministry of foreign affairs as a secretary, and rose gradually through the diplomatic service.

 In 1886, he was elected deputy for Aisne, but, defeated in 1889, he returned to his diplomatic career, and on 31 May 1894 accepted the offer of Charles Dupuy to be minister of foreign affairs.
 With one interruption (from 28 October 1895 to 29 April 1896, during the ministry of Leon Bourgeois) he held this portfolio until 14 June 1898.
 During his ministry he developed the rapprochement of France with Russia—visiting Saint Petersburg with the president, Félix Faure—and sought to delimit the French colonies in Africa through agreements with the British.
 The Fashoda Incident of July 1898 was the most notable result of this policy.
 This seems to have intensified Hanotaux's distrust of England, which is apparent in his literary works (though most of these were written after he had left the Quai d'Orsay).

 Hanotaux was elected a member of the Académie française on 1 April 1897.
 He served as a delegate for France with the League of Nations and participated in the 1st (15 November – 18 December 1920), 2nd (5 September – 5 October 1921), 3rd (4–30 September 1922) and 4th Assemblies (3–29 September 1923).
 In the early 1920s, there were proposals for the League of Nations to accept Esperanto as a working language.
 Ten delegates accepted the proposals with only one voice against, the French delegate, Gabriel Hanotaux.
-The French employed their veto as a member of the League Council on all such votes, starting with the vote on December 18, 1920.
+The French employed their veto as a member of the League Council on all such votes, starting with the vote on 18 December 1920.
 Hanotaux did not like how the French language was losing its position as the international language of diplomacy and saw Esperanto as a threat.

 Gabriel Hanotaux died in Paris in 1944 and was interred in the Passy Cemetery.
 His home in Orchaise now serves as a botanical garden, the Parc botanique du Prieuré d'Orchaise.